 Biden Wrongly Says Al-Qaeda Is “Gone” from Afghanistan

 During an August 20, 2021 press conference, Biden questioned why the U.S. needed to have a military presence in Afghanistan.
 “What interest do we have in Afghanistan at this point with al Qaeda gone?” he said.
 “We went to Afghanistan for the express purpose of getting rid of Al Qaeda in Afghanistan, as well as getting Osama bin Laden.
-And we did.
-We went and did the mission.”
+And we did.”

 Taliban Is “Hunting Down” Journalists

 “Despite promising ‘amnesty’ to Afghan residents who worked with Western governments and organizations during the last 20 years of U.S. military occupation, Taliban forces in Afghanistan are now reportedly ‘hunting down‘ journalists and other supposed dissidents in order to execute them.
 According to German news outlet Deutsche Welle, bloodthirsty militants on Thursday shot and killed a family member of an Afghan journalist who works with the Western media organization.
 DW director general Peter Limbourg said the heinous attack was carried out during a house-to-house revenge search, during which another one of the unnamed journalist’s family members was seriously injured. …